Lincoln Towing, Bane Of Many Chicago Drivers, Loses License

 Rankin said it got even worse.
 He let an elderly neighbor who was undergoing cancer treatment park behind his building.
 Lincoln took that car, too.

-"It was winter time and the snow was about a foot and a half, 2 feet deep, and he had to get on two buses to go down and retrieve his car and of course, pay the $200 and some dollars they charged him," he said.
+"It was wintertime and the snow was about a foot and a half, 2 feet deep, and he had to get on two buses to go down and retrieve his car and of course, pay the $200 and some dollars they charged him," he said.

 Rankin said the company promised reimbursements, but the checks didn't come.

 "I think that was their modus operandi, too.
-If someone complained they'd make a promise and just not follow through on the promise.
+If someone complained, they'd make a promise and just not follow through on the promise.
 These people were thieves, and there's no other way to put it," he said.

 Rankin's experience is similar to hundreds of others who filed complaints against Lincoln Towing.
 He was overjoyed when the ICC unanimously voted 5-0 to revoke Lincoln's relocators' license this week.